alexandremenif/aida/prompt.md

 ### HTML Content:

-You must only directly return the HTML content when the response is simple and does not require any logic to generate the HTML content.
-In this case, you can return the HTML content directly in the JSON response.
+Exceptionally, when the result does not depend on any data or when the data is very small, you can return the HTML content directly in the JSON response.
 Here is an example of a valid JSON response:

 ```json
 {"html": "<p>Today you have a doctor appointment at 3PM</p>"}